josh-jacobson/lambda-lecture-notes/3-1-advanced-react/2-the-react-lifecycle.md

 This can present a very sneaky bug in many cases, where you expect data to have been passed down to a child component but it's undefined becuase the parents haven't mounted yet!
 Make sure your child components have safety checks built in to handle null/undefined versions of props used to render UI content, especially when there are maps and other type-specific methods involved!
 Otherwise you may find that your app crashes randomly and unexpectedly due to these type errors.

 Check out the "React Call Order" article for a great intro to this advanced concept with some helpful diagrams to explain this "down then back up" render and mount order.
 Understanding this order of operations will save you many hours of debugging the sneakiest bugs in the future!

+n
+## Rarely used lifecycle methods:
+* getDerivedStateFromProps
+* shouldComponentUpdate
+* getSnapshotBeforeUpdate

+And some others that are deprecated now.
+Focus on just getting really comfortable with the 3 above, as you'll mainly just see those in most cases.
+If you're curious about learning all of these though, just take a few minutes for a full read of the API reference below.

+## Understanding function components vs class components:
+One simplified way to understand these different styles is that the `return` of a function component is the same as what we return from the `render()` method within a class component.
+In class components we manage state and side effects with these specifically named lifecycle methods, while in a function component we use hooks like useState() and useEffect() to do the same thing.

 ## Helpful Resources